 More empathetic than cynical, the work always aims to connect our real lives to the world we find ourselves in.
-Perhaps this explains why the action of the cut serves as a means to connect and why the weaving of the audio and the visual can result being moving and compassionate.
+Perhaps this explains why the action of the cut serves as a means to connect.

 My editing, camera operation, design and production skills were employed in collaboration with video and performing artists.
 Touring as a key member in live projects by video artist Chris Cunningham (2006-2011) and art rock band Selfish C**t (2005-2011) helped to shape my work especially in understanding the way in which music and live performance interact with moving image; and how time and key signatures could be used to shape meaning in moving image work.
 The immediacy and transience of the live, touring show in music venues and arenas and the audience engagement that rock, punk and dance music inspires, has had a radical impact on my ideas about how to show moving image work and how to reach new audiences.